xflr6/features/docs/manual.rst

     >>> features.add_config('examples/phonemes.ini')

-If the filename is relative, it is resolved relative to the file where the ``add`` method was called.
+If the filename is relative, it is resolved relative to the file where the :func:`.add_config` function was called.
 Check the documentation of the fileconfig_ package for details.

 Load your feature system: